JoseModi97/JoseModi97.github.io/_posts/2024-10-12-django-app-structure.md

 After Performing the steps explained above, run the Django development server and visit `localhost:8000/demo/` in the browser.

 ![](https://github.com/JoseModi97/images/blob/main/33db13c2-da62-4a7c-adea-7fb677b5ab71.png){: width="972" height="589" }

+Note here that the files present in the app structure are not limited to this reading.
+The app directory as you will see also consists of other files such as forms.py, serializers.py among others.

+In this lesson, you learned to create an app, update the project settings to include it and add a view function.